Fruit and Vegetable Prescription Program™ (FVRx™)

 The fruit and vegetable prescription program fosters innovative partnerships between healthcare and community food providers to make a direct connection between increased consumption of fresh fruits and vegetables and improved health among vulnerable community members.

-We are proud to share Wholesome Wave’s Fruit and Vegetable Prescription Program 2012 Outcomes – Factsheet
+We are proud to share Wholesome Wave’s 2014 Fruit and Vegetable Prescription Program Factsheet and our Executive Summary.

 FVRx™ is designed to provide assistance to overweight and obese children who are at risk of developing diet-related diseases, such as type 2 diabetes and heart disease.
 The program is intended to provide direct economic benefits to small and midsize farmers and bring additional resources into the local economies of underserved communities.
 Fruit and vegetable prescriptions are distributed by community healthcare providers and redeemed at participating farmers markets for fresh, locally grown fruits and vegetables.
 Each dollar invested in the FVRx program benefits the community three ways by: nourishing the consumer, boosting farmers’ revenue and supporting overall community health.

 Wholesome Wave implemented a feasibility study in 2010.
 A total of 246 participants were served through work with three healthcare partners and a statewide network of farmers markets.
 Results indicated that the program had a significant effect on participants’ shopping and eating habits as well as on their knowledge about the importance of fruits and vegetables in their diet.

 Wholesome Wave expanded the program during its 2011 pilot season to sites in Massachusetts, Maine, California and Rhode Island.
 2011 program data is available here.
 In 2012, the program expanded to include twelve sites in seven states throughout the United States and the District of Columbia.
 Results from the 2012 season will be released in the spring on 2013